randy3k/UnitTesting-example/README.md

 Travis
 ---
-If you tests can be run locally, it's time to put them to travis-ci and let travis-ci takes care the rest.
-You have to copy two important files, [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) and [travis.sh](https://github.com/randy3k/UnitTesting-example/blob/master/travis.sh) to your repo.
-Also change the env variable `PACKAGE` in [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) to the name of your package.
+If the tests can be run locally, let's put them to travis-ci and let travis-ci takes care them.
+First, you have to copy two important files, [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) and [travis.sh](https://github.com/randy3k/UnitTesting-example/blob/master/travis.sh) to your repo.
+Then change the env variable `PACKAGE` in [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) to the name of your package.

 Don't forget to login to [travis-ci](https://travis-ci.org) to enable travis-ci for your repo.
+Finally, push to github and wait..

 Vagrant
 ---
 Debugging in travis-ci could be difficult.
 To mock the travis-ci environment in your computer, you can use [vagrant](http://www.vagrantup.com).
+You can safely ignore this section if your travis-ci builds are good.

 ```